Sushant5776/e-bazaar/README.md

 # E - Bazaar (An E-Commerce Project)

-It is an online shopping website where you can buy affordable products as per your convenience.
+This is an online shopping website where you can buy affordable products as per your convenience.
 (A dummy website)

 ## Technologies in Use